jovotech/jovo-framework/docs/getting-started/README.md

 ## Create a new Jovo Project

-You can create a Jovo project into a new directory with the following command:
+You can create a Jovo project into a new directory by using the following command:

 ```sh
 // @language=javascript